bmanders716/bmanders716.github.io/cookbook.md

-SOUFFL…ES AND OMELETS.
+SOUFFL…ÖS AND OMELETS.

-The best cooks will sometimes fail in making soufflÈes, as their manufacture requires the very greatest care and attention.
+The best cooks will sometimes fail in making soufflÈ•≥, as their manufacture requires the very greatest care and attention.
 It is also necessary to be able to judge to a nicety the time they will take to cook, because, to be eaten in perfection, they should be served directly they are ready.
-In making a soufflÈe, be very careful to take _exact_ measure of the different ingredients; a little too much flour, or rather too little milk, may make a great difference in the lightness of it.
+In making a soufflÈ•¨ be very careful to take _exact_ measure of the different ingredients; a little too much flour, or rather too little milk, may make a great difference in the lightness of it.
 The flour should be the best Vienna.